Psychological Evaluations Designed to Bring Clarity

 Rigid thinking, shutdowns, or intense emotional reactions

-Sensory sensitivities (sound, texture, clothing, food)
+Sensory sensitivities that affect daily functioning (e.g., sound, texture, clothing, or food)

 Suspected autism or social communication differences